SLAment/FixingHetDE/README.md

 - HNWDphylogeny: Small pipeline (`HNWDphylogeny.smk`) to produce maximum likelihood phylogenies of different parts of an NWD protein alignment.
 (The actual figure in the paper was put together in Inkscape).
 - JustHetGenes: contains the pipeline `HETwd40explorer.smk`, more or less as in the [bioRxiv](https://www.biorxiv.org/content/10.1101/2025.01.13.632504v1) version.
 Here we compare assemblies, alleles, and WD40 repeats of *het-d*, *het-e*, and *het-r*.
 Most figures in the paper come from here.
 - NWDgenes: contains the pipeline `NWD40explorer.smk`, which extends the pipeline above to all NWD genes with HIC WD40 repeats.
 Here we produced the LOGO and PCA analysis.
+- Others: Contains the alignment of the HET + NACHT + the very start of the WD40 domain of the NLRs closely related to the HNWD genes, used for the Figure S9.

 They are all [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipelines that more or less depend on [conda](https://docs.conda.io/en/latest/) environments for plotting.